coltonwach/Polix/README.md

 Please do not publish my assets as your own, Thank you

 ## How To Install
+just read the readme script inside of polix lol

 ## Updates
 Updates will happen sometimes if your version is out of date the server will print Polix is out of date